Aarongeo1211/faith-portal/README.md

 # faith-portal

-A multi faith portal for CHristians,Hindus and Muslims
+A multi faith portal for Christians,Hindus and Muslims